Open Hearth After School Kids (OHASK)

-Open Hearth After School Kids is in its seventh successful year of
+Open Hearth After School Kids is in its tenth successful year of

 providing care, support, and enrichment to the children of the Mad River Valley.

 - We offer STEM based enrichment activities such as science, engineering, and tinkering, along with creative arts, outdoor exploration, active games and recreation.
 We also sponsor guest presentations throughout the year.